6.1.8 Pre-Birth Conference

 Future risk of significant harm in relation to the unborn child of an adult living within the same household as a child subject to a child protection plan should be considered at a Child Protection Review Conference prior to the birth.

 Pre-birth Child Protection Conferences or Review Conferences where an unborn child is to be considered, should be held no later than the 34th week of the pregnancy and ideally as soon as possible after the pregnancy ‘booking in appointment.’
-This ensures an assessment of undertaken and a plan in place aiming for the parent to be able to meet the child’s needs at birth or have a clear alternative permanency plan for the new-born baby.
+This ensures an assessment is undertaken and a plan is in place aiming for the parent to be able to meet the child’s needs at birth or have a clear alternative permanency plan for the new-born baby.